Vivid Sydney: Past light installations

 Musical Cubes, a light installation, was an interactive activity in the harbour.
 In this activity, a group of six individuals would take part in a musical experiment.
 Each member would be given a three dimensional cube.
 Each cube represented a different instrument (guitar, piano, etc.) and each side of the cube would represent a different pace (measured in beats per minute).
 Every member of the group would take their cube, select a side, and place the cube on a table.
 A computer program would then interpret all the information from the cubes and play the resulting musical beat over loud speakers that surrounded the table.
 Participants would be allowed to change the tempo of their instrument and as they changed them, the program would react to reflect the change and play the new tune.

 In 2015, Heart of the City, was another light installation located in the harbour.
 This was one of the more popular activities at Vivid due to its immersive nature.
 Heart of the City resembled a large, solid beanbag chair and was located near the Sydney Opera House.
 Upon reaching the front of the line, participants would be asked to seat themselves in the middle of the chair.
 Once seated, they would be instructed by a Vivid Sydney volunteer to insert their finger into a small hole located near the chair.
 If your finger was inserted correctly, the chair would begin to light up red to match your heartbeat.
 As participants began to notice this, their heart rate sometimes increased causing the chair to light up more rapidly.

 In June 2022, a huge painting called Yarrkalpa — Hunting Ground, painted by Martumili artists in Western Australia, was projected onto the Sydney Opera House as part of the festival, accompanied by the music of electronic music duo Electric Fields and animated by creative technologists Curiious.
 The design symbolically depicts the area around Parnngurr, showing the seasons, cultural burning practices and Indigenous management of the land and natural resources.

-What Lies Beneath is a data visualization project displayed at Vivid Sydney 2023 by Susan Kosti.
-Set against the backdrop of the data-driven digital age, the project utilizes a distinct visual language derived from data spanning from 2003 to 2023, provided by NASA.
+What Lies Beneath is a data visualisation project displayed at Vivid Sydney 2023 by Susan Kosti.
+Set against the backdrop of the data-driven digital age, the project utilises a distinct visual language derived from data spanning from 2003 to 2023, provided by NASA.
 Using 3D mapping techniques, the stones of Nawi Cove were transformed into a representation of an underwater habitat, complete with corals and marine entities.
-Each animated entity within the display altered its form based on specific data sets that corresponded to patterns observed in oceanic behavior.
+Each animated entity within the display altered its form based on specific data sets that corresponded to patterns observed in oceanic behaviour.
 This installation aimed to bridge the gap between data interpretation and visual art, providing viewers with an insight into the multifaceted nature of ocean dynamics.